k2-fsa/icefall/README.md

 #### Conv3d Map BiGRU CTC Model

-The best WER we currently have is:
+The WER for this model is:

 ||TEST|
 |--|--|